One of the greatest episodes in TV history turns twenty-one today. Here's a tribute to it.

 One of the best-loved moments from the groundbreaking HBO show The Sopranos comes at a time when you probably don't expect it.

-This weekend, 20 years ago, the eleventh episode of the third season aired for the first time.
+On this day in 2001, the eleventh episode of the third season aired for the first time.
 The episode was called "Pine Barrens", in reference to a densely wooded area of southern New Jersey where much of the action takes place.

 The Sopranos was really hitting its stride at this point.
 "Pine Barrens" soon emerged as one of the best ever episodes of the show, and it has retained that prestige amongst many fans and critics.
 The writing, the humor, and most memorably, the seminal performances of Michael Imperioli and Tony Sirico as Christopher Moltisanti and Paulie 'Walnuts' Gualtieri, make sure of that.